 Your cart is currently empty!

-After reading this article, you will ask yourself, “why hasn’t my club or organization done this before?”
-It can only be one of two things, greed or ignorance.
+After reading this article, you will ask yourself, “Why hasn’t my club or organization done this before?”
+It can only be one of two things: greed or ignorance.
 From this article, you will have the tools to bring our federal land managers to their knees and force them into compliance.
 You will be able to bring the power back to the state, in other words, the people.
 You will level the playing field for your club or organization.
 Get ready, this is a long one…

 It seems like the outdoor community has given up.
 Everyone knows our comments won’t stop federal land managers from doing what they want.
 We submit them anyway because we feel the need to be involved.
 I come to you today with a proven remedy.
 Forget the comments and meetings.
 Complying with the “rule” isn’t the answer.
 To find the answer, you need to look in the mirror.
 You are the one who has the power to send a striking message to Washington and change everything.
 This is why I am bringing you this message today.

-The only remedy is the men and woman who we put in Congress to represent us.
+The only remedy is the men and women who we put in Congress to represent us.
 It’s their job to deal with issues at the federal level, and they want to hear from you.
 You can not call them with demands.
 You must be kind and courteous, genuine, and responsible.
 Remember, they are just people like you and me.
-Your congressmen may not know about the issues we face.
+Your members of congress may not know about the issues we face.
 Now is the time for the outdoor community to rally together and send a message to Congress.
 We must put a stop to the over-regulation of our public lands nationwide.
 The solution has been right in front of our faces the whole time, and nobody has been paying attention.

 Our Goal

 Federal regulations continue to contradict federal and state law.
 These regulations keep our local elected officials’ hands tied and put decision-making under the unelected government officials’ responsibility.
-These government officials initiate regulations without oversight or approval of the people.
-Each year more and more rules are put into place, stripping our state of its power.
+These government officials initiate regulations without the oversight or approval of the people.
+Each year, more and more rules are put into place, stripping our state of its power.
 These regulations are based on confidential information, while their own regulations exempt them from FOIA requests.

 These stringent regulations don’t only harm recreational opportunities.
 Maintaining roads to private property and mining claims becomes difficult.
 Ranchers are forced to reduce the number of cattle because of poor Burro herding practices.
 Massive land exchanges threaten access to large swaths of public land while National Forest boundaries encroach on private property.
 The problems go on and on.

 These regulations don’t come from the great men and women of the Forest Service, Bureau of Land Management, and others.
 With boots on the ground, the men and women take the political heat while higher-ups in parent agencies make decisions.
 These decisions are dictated by lawsuits and lobbyists paid by environmental groups.
 The same groups who are dedicated to closing our trails.
-It’s a constant, uphill battle keeping a good standing with our federal land managers.
+It’s a constant, uphill battle to keep a good standing with our federal land managers.

 No, I’m not calling for an end to environmental regulation.
 Nor am I advocating for the destruction of public lands, creation of new trails, unregulated logging, or destructive mining practices.
-I’m calling for an end to the overreaching, illegal, travel management, prohibitions, and planning rules under the basis of congressional review.
+I’m calling for an end to the overreaching, illegal, travel management, prohibitions, and planning rules on the basis of congressional review.
 Keep reading to learn more.

 The Congressional Review Act (CRA) was signed by President Bill Clinton.
 It was part of the Contract with America Advancement Act.
 Meant to strengthen congressional oversight of agency rulemaking, the CRA requires all federal agencies, including independent regulatory agencies, to submit a report on each new rule to both Houses of Congress and to the Comptroller General before it can take effect.
 The report must contain a copy of the rule, “a concise general statement relating to the rule,” and the rule’s proposed effective date.

-The agency must also submit to the Comptroller General a complete copy of the cost-benefit analysis of the rule if any, and information concerning the agency’s actions relevant to specific procedural rulemaking requirements outlined in various statutes and executive orders governing the regulatory process.
+The agency must also submit to the Comptroller General a complete copy of the cost-benefit analysis of the rule, if any, and information concerning the agency’s actions relevant to specific procedural rulemaking requirements outlined in various statutes and executive orders governing the regulatory process.
 CRA also established special expedited procedures under which Congress may pass a joint resolution of disapproval that overturns the rule if enacted into law.

 Once the rule is overturned, another rule or law cannot be enacted to mimic the disapproved rule.